Why a Waterway Management Twinning Program?

 The Waterway Management Twinning Program is a collaboration between the Glenelg Hopkins CMA (GHCMA) and the Australian River Restoration Centre (ARRC) – with GHCMA being DEWLP’s primary contractor.
 Key individuals are Dr Adam Bester, Ms Lucy Cameron (GHCMA) and Dr Siwan Lovett (ARRC), who work together to develop and deliver the Program.
 The Twinning Program is based on industry-based mentoring principles and practices, with these tailored for the natural resources management sector.
 Both Adam Bester and Siwan Lovett bring skills in leadership and mentoring from the Peter Cullen Trust Science to Policy Leadership Program, of which Adam has been a participant and Siwan is co-facilitator.
 Siwan is also a qualified Executive Coach and regularly facilitiates workshops and organisational leadership and communication trainingm she also co-facilitates the Victorian Women in Water Leadership Program.
 Lucy brings excellent strategic and logistic skills to the project and, together, Adam, Siwan and Lucy believe ‘Twinning is Winning’ and care passionately about Program participants gaining a positive and enriching experience.

-In addition to the core team are the Waterway Management Twinning Program Alumni of 2016 who will be contributing to the ongoing development of the Program and participate in 2017 events.
+In addition to the core team are the Waterway Management Twinning Program Alumni of 2016 and 2017 who will be contributing to the ongoing development of the Program and participate in 2018 events.